 - 4.1.
 Registration: You will be informed about your module fees, available payment methods, and enrolment deadlines before registration.
 Fees are in pounds sterling. - 4.2.
-Seasonal Academic Year (SAY): When you start studying with us you are allocated a Seasonal Academic Year (SAY) of Autumn, Winter, or Spring.
+Seasonal Academic Year (SAY): When you start studying with us you are allocated a Seasonal Academic Year (SAY) of Autumn, Winter, Spring or Summer.
 Your SAY is determined by the start date of the first module you study with us towards your qualification.
-Your SAY may change if you take a break in your studies or if you change to a new qualification: - Autumn SAY: If your first module starts between 1 August and 31 December, the first day of the Seasonal Academic Year is 1 September. - Winter SAY: If your first module starts between 1 January and 31 March, the first day of the Seasonal Academic Year is 1 January.

-- Spring SAY: If your first module starts between 1 April and 30 June, the first day of the Seasonal Academic Year is 1 April. - 4.3.
+Your SAY may change if you take a break in your studies or if you change to a new qualification: - Autumn SAY: If your first module starts between 1 August and 31 December, the first day of the Seasonal Academic Year is 1 September. - Winter SAY: If your first module starts between 1 January and 31 March, the first day of the Seasonal Academic Year is 1 January. - Spring SAY: If your first module starts between 1 April and 30 June, the first day of the Seasonal Academic Year is 1 April. - Summer SAY: If your first module starts between 1 July and 31 July, the first day of the Seasonal Academic Year is 1 July. - 4.3.
 Home address: Your fee is based on your home address on the first day of the SAY in which your first module begins.

 Your home address is where you are ordinarily and lawfully resident and must not be temporary or work-related.
-For further details see the Fee Status Policy. - 4.4.
+For further details, please see the Fee Status Policy.

+- 4.4.
 Residency criteria: If your residency changes during your studies, your fee liability may be affected.
 Residency criteria are used to determine if you are eligible for the Northern Ireland fee.
 For more details, please refer to the Fee Status Policy. - 4.5.
 Qualification status: Your fee status will stay the same for the duration of your qualification if you remain resident in the UK and maintain your status as a continuing student.
-However, if you relocate outside of the UK or become a returning student by taking a break in your studies, your fee liability will be reassessed.
+However, if you relocate outside of the UK or become a returning student, your fee liability will be reassessed.
 This will not affect the fees you are charged for the module(s) you are currently studying but will take effect for any future modules.
 For more details on the continuing and returning student criteria, and how any changes in your circumstances might affect your fees, please see the Fee Status Policy. - 4.6.
-Standalone Modules: If you are not studying towards a qualification, your fee will be reassessed each time you register for a module.
+Standalone modules: If you are not studying towards a qualification, your fee will be reassessed each time you register for a module.